PurpleTree HR logo

 How many days of annual leave are employees entitled to in Ireland?

 Yes.
-Employees continue to accrue their full statutory annual leave entitlement during maternity leave, paternity leave, parental leave, parent’s leave, adoptive leave, and force majeure leave.
+Employees continue to accrue their full statutory entitlement during maternity leave, paternity leave, parental leave, parent’s leave, adoptive leave, and force majeure leave.
 They also accrue leave during certified sick leave and the first 13 weeks of carer’s leave.

 Can annual leave be carried over from one year to the next?